 Running my first few workshops to teach authentic sales.
 The founder of the coaching school where I trained agreed to email his list of qualified coaches and sold 13 tickets at £47 each.
 After room hire we split the profits.
 It wasn’t the most profitable of ventures.
 But it did get me started – and though I didn’t know it at the time it was actually my first “joint venture” (aka collaboration).
 It came about because I’d developed a good relationship with him while I was a student on his course (and incidentally I met him on a course before I became his customer)

 Getting fantastic testimonials for my 121 sales coaching work & VIP Days

 To get these I offered to work with 3 people for free in return for testimonials.
 These 2 people I’d met at a conference, and one person who was on a mentoring programme with me.
-Of the first 2 both were so impressed by my work that they later became joint venture partners who enthusiastically promoted my online course, and one of them became the biggest JV partner I’ve had in my business to date.
-I know that many of my clients are reluctant to work with their first few clients for free – but it paid off for me over and over again in numerous ways, and really helped to launch my business.
+Of the first 2, both were so impressed by my work that they later became joint venture partners who enthusiastically promoted my online course.
+One of them became the biggest JV partner I’ve had in my business to date.
+I know that many of my clients are reluctant to work with their first few clients for free, but it paid off for me over and over again, in numerous ways.
+I really feel that it helped to launch my business.

 Beta-launching my online programme

 I was gifted an established networking group of 300 members and gave my first talk there, selling 13 places on my programme.
 I was also invited to give another talk (by one of the people I’d worked with for free).
 At that talk when I saw that there were only 4 members of the audience my heart sank.
 But I sold 6 places on my programme because even 2 of the organisers signed up!
 Which just goes to show you shouldn’t be too proud in the early days – even the smallest opportunities can be great opportunities.

 Doing the first “proper” launch of my online programme